 - Graduates can take advantage of transfer articulation agreements with numerous four-year colleges and universities, including an agreement that allows some graduates to complete SUNY Plattsburgh's Criminal Justice B.A. program on the Hudson Valley campus.

 Recent employers have included: Albany County Department of Social Services; A.M.
-Contracting; Albany International Airport; Albany Medical Center Security; NYS Attorney General; Austin Police Department; Berkshire Farms Youth Facility; Canajoharie Police Department; Colonie Police Department; Lowes; NYS Parks & Recreation; Rensselaer County Sheriff; TSA, Albany County Airport; US Secret Service; Vanderheyden Hall; Wackenhut Security.
+Contracting; Albany International Airport; Albany Medical Center Security; NYS Attorney General; Austin Police Department; Berkshire Farms Youth Facility; Canajoharie Police Department; Colonie Police Department; Lowes; NYS Parks & Recreation; Rensselaer County Sheriff; TSA, Albany County Airport; US Secret Service; Vanderheyden Hall; and Wackenhut Security.

 Salaries vary based on position and degree attainment.
 Here are median salaries taken from the Bureau of Labor Statistics (as of 2015): Probation Officer, $49,360; Police and Sheriff's Patrol Officer, $58,320; Corrections Officer, $40,580; Loss Prevention Specialist, $31,310; New York State Police Trooper, $70,652.